After long wait, New Jersey moves ahead on recreational pot

 Legislation that passed only on Monday after weeks of negotiation makes underage possession of alcohol and marijuana subject to a written warnings that escalate to include parental notification and a referral to community services upon subsequent violations.

-Currently, underage drinking is punishable by a fine of up to $1,000 and up to six months in jail.
+Underage drinking had been punishable by a fine of up to $1,000 and up to six months in jail.

 Part of the legislation makes it so towns will no longer have the authority to enact ordinances with civil penalties or fines concerning underage possession or consumption violations on private property, among other measures.